ScopeLift/governance-rollback/README.md

 The double-encoding mechanism is used to package rollback transactions inside a governance proposal:

-1. **First Encoding**: The actual rollback transactions — including target addresses, values, and calldata — are encoded as inputs to the propose() function of the Universal Rollback Manager (URM).
+1. **First Encoding**: The actual rollback transactions — including target addresses, values, and calldata — are encoded as inputs to the propose() function of the Rollback Manager.
-2. **Second Encoding**: The URM propose() call itself is then encoded as a transaction within the broader governance proposal submitted to the Governor.
+2. **Second Encoding**: The RollbackManager propose() call itself is then encoded as a transaction within the broader governance proposal submitted to the Governor.

 This approach ensures that if a rollback needs to be queued or executed, it follows the same lifecycle and governance protections as a regular proposal once it's in the queue.

 ### Emergency Execution

-If an emergency rollback is required after a proposal has already been executed, the guardian initiates the rollback process by queuing the corresponding transactions through the Universal Rollback Manager (URM).
+If an emergency rollback is required after a proposal has already been executed, the guardian initiates the rollback process by queuing the corresponding transactions through the Rollback Manager.
 This action schedules the rollback for execution.

 Once the configured timelock delay has passed, the guardian can then execute the rollback.
 This effectively reverses the changes introduced by the original proposal, mitigating any negative impact it may have caused.